Thorstein Veblen: Political theories

 Politically, Veblen was sympathetic to state ownership.
 Scholars disagree about the extent to which Veblen's views are compatible with Marxism, socialism, or anarchism.
+Veblen was against Marxism.

 Veblenian dichotomy

 The Veblenian dichotomy is a concept that Veblen first suggested in The Theory of the Leisure Class (1899), and made fully into an analytical principle in The Theory of Business Enterprise (1904).
 To Veblen, institutions determine how technologies are used.
 Some institutions are more "ceremonial" than others.
 A project for Veblen's idealized economist is to identify institutions that are too wasteful and pursue institutional "adjustment" to make instituted uses of technology more "instrumental".

 Veblen defines "ceremonial" as related to the past, supportive of "tribal legends" or traditional conserving attitudes and conduct; while the "instrumental" orients itself toward the technological imperative, judging value by the ability to control future consequences.

 The theory suggests that, although every society depends on tools and skills to support the life process, every society also appears to have a "ceremonial" stratified structure of status that runs contrary to the needs of the "instrumental" (technological) aspects of group life.
 The Veblen Dichotomy is still very relevant today and can be applied to thinking around digital transformation.

+Veblen proposed that engineers be a revolutionary class leading a technocratic society; the emphasis of this new society would be that of efficiency and care for the future welfare of society as opposed to the focus on social status and financial gain in a capitalist system.
+He called this revolutionary class of engineers the Soviet of Technicians and believed it was a solution to the leisure class's control of the means of production and the dichotomy between the ceremonial and instrumental institutions.
+Veblen was accused of technological determinism because of his stance on a technocratic society; however, he denied this.
+Veblen was more concerned with the rise of the corporations as opposed to being totally in favor of industrial advancement.

+To Veblen, the engineer is guided by instrumental institutions and is influenced to develop systems and infrastructure that bring about Veblen's imagined technocracy.
+Veblen's work has been influential in debates about industrial planning and technocracy.

 Later in life, Veblen became suspicious of technology.
 In his book The Instinct of Workmanship, he viewed the instinctive drive to produce better technology as a blind force that was making the world less human.